LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Method

-The involvement of $\mathcal{L}_{LAC}$ only refocuses the cross-attention to attend the correct regions.
-However, when these specified regions are located close together, the synthesized objects sometimes go beyond the bounding box and blend incorrectly.
+$\mathcal{L}_{LAC}$ effectively encourages cross-attentions to focus on the correct regions.
+However, when these specified regions are located close together, the desired objects sometimes go beyond their corresponding boxes, causing misalignment between synthetic images and layout instructions.

-Building upon the insights from Chen \etal\cite{chen2023training}, we introduce $\mathcal{L}_{PTC}$ (\cref{fig:framework} (b)), which leverages the rich semantic and layout information in padding tokens to prevent object fusion.
-Initially, we derive the target map $\mathcal{A}^{t}_{fg}$ for all foreground objects :